leonwu127/reelwords/README.md

 Unit tests are available for the game logic and Trie data structure.
 To run the tests, navigate to the project directory and execute:
 `dotnet test`

+## Implementation Preference
+**Handling Various Word Types in "american-english-large.txt": ** The file contains different word types like names (e.g., "Anna"), possessives (e.g., "Anna's"), abbreviations, and word variations (e.g., "é").
+Here's how I handle them:
+a.
+Ignoring Words with Upper Case and Special Characters: This approach will exclude names, possessives, abbreviations, and words with special characters from being inserted into the Trie.
+Rationale: Names and abbreviations are usually not considered as restricted words, and since the reel only has a limited vocabulary, there's little value in matching words with special characters.
+b.
+Limiting Word Length: Only words with six or fewer characters will be considered, aligning with the fact that there are only six reels.
+c.
+Normalizing Word Variations: Variations in words will be normalized to ensure accurate matching.

+**Resolving Ambiguities in User Input: **
+For instance, if the program displays "a a b n n d" and the user enters "and", there's a potential ambiguity in determining which letters on the reel should match the entered word.
+My implementation:
+a.
+Match the Letters from Left to Right: This approach will match the first occurrence of each letter from the left.